IggyWake/iggywake.github.io/index.md

 **My Goal:** To solidify my career in data analytics while writing code that contributes to impactful, applied research.

 <style>
-  /* CSS to create the grid and style the cards */ .portfolio-grid {
+  .portfolio-grid {
     display: grid;
     grid-template-columns: repeat(auto-fit, minmax(300px, 1fr));